Kraisie/SeriesTracker/README.md

     * If movies stay implement settings for movies file location and maybe an API
 * Custom Pictures in MainMenu
 * Beautify some scenes
+* Last update label or automatic updates
+    * Automatic updates may take a while as TVDB servers are not that fast
+* Center popups and new scenes depending on the old scenes and not on the screen itself
+* Scroll through lists using keys (e.g. jump to first series that starts with a "T" when pressing 'T' on the keyboard)
+* Sort series regarding the amount of episodes to watch until finished/waiting